 \section{Abstract}

-Recently, it has been shown that two-dimensional bosonic symmetry-protected topological(SPT) phases with on-site unitary symmetry $G$ can be completely classified by the group cohomology class $H^3(G, \mathrm{U}(1))$.
-Later, group super-cohomology class was proposed as a partial classification for SPT phases of interacting fermions.
-In this work, we revisit this problem based on the mathematical framework of $G$-extension of unitary braided tensor category(UBTC) theory.
-We first reproduce the partial classifications given by group super-cohomology, then we show that with an additional $H^1(G, \mathbb{Z}_2)$ structure, a complete classification of SPT phases for two-dimensional interacting fermion systems for a total symmetry group $G\times\mathbb{Z}_2^f$ can be achieved.
+Recently it has been established that two-dimensional bosonic symmetry-protected topological(SPT) phases with on-site unitary symmetry $G$ can be completely classified by the group cohomology $H^3(G, \mathrm{U}(1))$.
+Later, group super-cohomology was proposed as a partial classification for SPT phases of interacting fermions.
+In this work, we revisit this problem based on the algebraic theory of symmetry and defects in two-dimensional topological phases.
+We reproduce the partial classifications given by group super-cohomology, and we also show that with an additional $H^1(G, \mathbb{Z}_2)$ structure, a complete classification of SPT phases for two-dimensional interacting fermion systems with a total symmetry group $G\times\mathbb{Z}_2^f$ is obtained.
 We also discuss the classification of interacting fermionic SPT phases protected by time reversal symmetry.

-\newsection{Introduction} Due to the Pauli exclusion principle, non-interacting fermions have rich structures in their ground state wavefunction and a complete classification of symmetry protected topological(SPT) phases of free fermions has been achieved by using ideas like Anderson localization~\cite{Schnyder2008} and K theory~\cite{Kitaev2009}.
-It is then of no surprise that the experimental observation of these nontrivial states is relatively easy and a variety of materials have been discovered to be time-reversal-invariant topological insulators/superconductors~\cite{3dTI, QSH2007, Hasan_RMP2010, Qi_RMP2011}.
+\newsection{Introduction} Due to the Pauli exclusion principle, non-interacting fermions have rich structures in their ground state wavefunctions and a complete classification of symmetry protected topological(SPT) phases of free fermions has been achieved by using ideas like Anderson localization~\cite{Schnyder2008} and K theory~\cite{Kitaev2009}.
+A variety of materials have been experimentally discovered to realize these nontrivial SPT phases, such as time-reversal-invariant topological insulators/superconductors~\cite{3dTI, QSH2007, Hasan_RMP2010, Qi_RMP2011}.
 On the other hand, recent studies show that SPT phases also exist in interacting boson systems and can be systematically classified by (generalized) group cohomology theory~\cite{Chen_science, Chen_arxiv2011, Wen_arxiv2014}.
-Nevertheless, bosonic SPT phases remain quite elusive since their occurrence requires strong interactions (weakly interacting bosons tend to condense and become a superfluid).
+Strong interaction is a necessity for the occurrence of bosonic SPT phases.